-Each bus holds a maximum of 44 people and is provided by Black Tie Transportation.
 Several dates will be reserved for these complimentary field trips.
 The dates will be made available to participating schools for them to choose from.
 This will be on a first come first served basis.
-Schools will be required to fill out and submit a tour request form which can be done by clicking on the following link http://blackhawkmuseum.wufoo.com/forms/school-tours-for-wheelchair-foundation-fundraisers/
+Schools will be required to fill out and submit a tour request form which can be done by clicking on the following link

-9:15 - 9:30 Bus will pick up from your school

-10:00 - 12:00 Guided tour of the Spirit of the Old

-West exhibition (1 hour), followed by a

-self-guided tour of the rest of the
+10:00 - 12:00 Guided tour of the Spirit of the Old West exhibition (1 hour), followed by a self-guided tour of the rest of the Museum.

-Museum.

 12:00 - 1:00 Sack lunches outside

-1:00 - 1:30 Bus will return to school